The dementia timebomb: Ageing Japan faces healthcare crisis

-“There is a demon inside her head,” Ito told Agence France-Presse, articulating the dramatic change in the person he’d built a life with, while she babbles nonsensically.
+“There is a demon inside her head,” Ito said, articulating the dramatic change in the person he’d built a life with, while she babbles nonsensically.

 One of the world’s most rapidly ageing and long-lived societies, Japan is at the forefront of an impending global healthcare crisis.
 Authorities are bracing for a dementia timebomb and their approach could shape policies well beyond its borders.